bitcoin/bitcoin/doc/fuzzing.md

 …
 ```

-If you find coverage increasing inputs when fuzzing you are highly encouraged to submit them for inclusion in the [`bitcoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.
+If you find coverage increasing inputs when fuzzing you are highly encouraged to submit them for inclusion in the [`xbit-core/qa-assets`](https://github.com/xbit-core/qa-assets) repo.

-Every single pull request submitted against the Bitcoin Core repo is automatically tested against all inputs in the [`bitcoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.
-Contributing new coverage increasing inputs is an easy way to help make Bitcoin Core more robust.
+Every single pull request submitted against the XBit Core repo is automatically tested against all inputs in the [`xbit-core/qa-assets`](https://github.com/xbit-core/qa-assets) repo.
+Contributing new coverage increasing inputs is an easy way to help make XBit Core more robust.

 ## macOS hints for libFuzzer